SergeyKoverzen/data-analytics-portfolio/README.md

 I use daily — transactional data, player/user behavior, retention and monetization metrics — transfers almost 1:1 to on-chain data.

-Data Analyst with 4+ years of freelance experience turning raw, messy data into decisions — primarily in finance and iGaming/betting analytics, where speed and accuracy directly affect revenue.
-Currently expanding into Web3/crypto/GameFi analytics, since the methodology I use daily — transactional data, player/user behavior, retention and monetization metrics — transfers almost 1:1 to on-chain data.

 This repository contains examples of my work in:

 - Product analytics